-Total income taxes paid in fiscal 2013 were \$202,000.
-Total income taxes paid in fiscal 2012 were \$145,000.
+Total income taxes paid in fiscal 2015 and 2014 were \$200,000 and \$1,981,000, respectively.

 Generally Accepted Accounting Principles ("GAAP") prescribes a comprehensive model for the financial recognition, measurement, classification, and disclosure of uncertain tax positions.
 GAAP contains a two-step approach to recognizing and measuring uncertain tax positions.
 The first step is to evaluate the tax position for recognition by determining if the weight of available evidence indicates that it is more likely than not that the position will be sustained on audit, based on the technical merits of the position.
 The second step is to measure the tax benefit as the largest amount that is more than 50% likely of being realized upon settlement.